-Jeff Koons, 2014 Jeff Koons is one of America’s most successful and controversial artists.
+Jeff Koons is one of America’s most successful and controversial artists.
 Early Life and Education Jeff Koons at the Vanity Fair kickoff part for the 2009 Tribeca Film Festival.Author: David Shankbone Jeff Koons was born in York, Pennsylvania in 1955.
 His father was an interior designer, his mother a seamstress.
-Koons showed an interest in art at a young age.
-One of his teenage idols was Salvador [...]
+Koons showed an interest in [...]

-Julio Larraz is best known for his precise and detailed technique, his imagination, and his unique subtle touch.
 Julio Larraz was born in Havana, Cuba, on March 12, 1944.
 The son of a newspaper publisher, he began to draw at a very early age.
 In 1961 his parents moved to Miami, Florida, taking the whole family with them.
 In 1962 they moved to Washington, D.C., and in 1964 to New York City, where Larraz lived [...]

 Jacob Lawrence was an African-American painter known for his portrayal of African-American life.